cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 This script is executed before the actual upgrade of the Dogu in the old Dogu container.

+Important: The script is not necessarily executed from the same path where it is located in the new Dogu container.
+Accordingly, absolute paths must be used in the script.

 ### `post-upgrade` - Perform actions after the upgrade of a dogu

 The `post-upgrade` script can be defined as [Exposed Command](../core/compendium_en.md#exposedcommands) in the `dogu.json` of a dogu: